tillbaum/pytiba/README.md

 __Video:__ (https://youtu.be/6-b6gVSqS5E)

 ### DublicateSheets
-Dublicates a selected sheet (ProjectBrowser) including multiple TitleBlock and LegendViews
+Dublicates a selected sheet (ProjectBrowser), including multiple TitleBlocks and LegendViews Select a Sheet in the ProjectBrowser and hit the Sheet-Dublicate-Button.

 ### Delete
-Delete FamilyTypes of SystemCategories (Texnotes, LineStyles, GenericAnnotation).
+Easily delete not needed FamilyTypes of SystemCategories (Texnotes, LineStyles, GenericAnnotation) in your Revit-Project.

 ### CopyTypes
-Copies FamilyTypes from other Projectfiles.
+Easily transfer/copy all needed FamilyTypes from other Projectfiles to your current Revit Projectfile

 ### Family Folder, Project Folder
 Just a link to your important Revit Content Folders.
 Opens a folder in Windows Explorer.
 Pressing Shift + Click lets you choose the Folder in your File System.

 ### SaveAs
 Adds the missing SaveAs Button.
 Can be added to the Quick Launch Toolbar.

 ### Update Fam/Prj
 Update all project-files/family-files in a folder (including subfolders) to the current running revit version.
 (credits: www.sixtysecondrevit.com by J.Pierson)